cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Input:
 - pwdU, an opaque byte string containing the user's password
 - skU, the user's private key
-- metadata, a RequestMetadata structure
+- blind, an OPRF Scalar value
 - request, a RegistrationRequest structure
 - response, a RegistrationResponse structure